for the endurance athlete

 Contact Jessica to discuss what you would like to strategize about today!

 CASE STUDY - Male runner and triathlete looking to improve running efficiency, economy and stride.
 Came in with high heart rates no matter the pace and training did not seem to solve the issues.
-Here is what was complete:
+Here is what was completed:

 2. Provided corrective exercises to strengthen weak areas.